-- (1) General Requirements. - (A) The premises shall be safe and suitable for the care of children.
+(1) General Requirements.

+(A) The premises shall be safe and suitable for the care of children.

-- (B) The premises shall conform to the fire and safety requirements of the State Fire Marshal or his/her designee and requirements for state or local zoning, building and sanitation. - (C) Children shall have no access to areas not approved for child care. - (D) Stairways in approved child care space shall be well-lighted and free of obstructions.
-Stairways in approved child care space having more than three (3) steps shall have a handrail the children can reach. - (E) Porches, decks, stairwells or other areas in approved child care space having a drop-off of more than twenty-four inches (24") from which children might fall and be injured shall have an approved railing or approved barrier.
-The railing or barrier shall be constructed to prevent the child from crawling or falling through or becoming entrapped. - (F) Approved safety gates at stairways and doors shall be provided and used as needed. - (G) Protective outlet covers or twist-lock outlets shall be used in areas accessible to the children. - (H) Heaters, floor furnaces, radiators, hot water heaters or other equipment which pose a threat to children shall meet the requirements of 19 CSR 30-62.087 Fire Safety. - (I) All flammable liquids, matches, cleaning supplies, poisonous materials, medicines, alcoholic beverages, hazardous personal care items or other hazardous items shall be inaccessible to children. - (J) Ammunition, guns, hunting knives, bows and arrows or other weapons shall be stored in a locked cabinet or locked closet. - (K) Smoking shall be prohibited in child care areas and in food preparation and food service areas. - (2) Indoor Space. - (A) General Requirements. - 1.
-Any floor of a building used for child care shall be approved by the State Fire Marshal or his/her designee. - 2.
-Open windows and doors shall be screened securely.
-Barriers to prevent children from falling against windows or falling from windows shall be provided when windows are less than twenty-four inches (24") from the floor and not constructed of safety glass or other nonbreakable material. - 3.
-Clear glass doors shall be marked plainly at varying heights to avoid impact. - 4.
-Artificial or natural lighting shall supply at least ten (10) footcandles of light throughout each room used for child care. - The facility shall be dry, temperature controlled, well-ventilated and free of drafts.
+(B) The premises shall conform to the fire and safety requirements of the State Fire Marshal or his/her designee and requirements for state or local zoning, building and sanitation.

+(C) Children shall have no access to areas not approved for child care.

+(D) Stairways in approved child care space shall be well-lighted and free of obstructions.
+Stairways in approved child care space having more than three (3) steps shall have a handrail the children can reach.

+(E) Porches, decks, stairwells or other areas in approved child care space having a drop-off of more than twenty-four inches (24") from which children might fall and be injured shall have an approved railing or approved barrier.
+The railing or barrier shall be constructed to prevent the child from crawling or falling through or becoming entrapped.

+(F) Approved safety gates at stairways and doors shall be provided and used as needed.

+(G) Protective outlet covers or twist-lock outlets shall be used in areas accessible to the children.

+(H) Heaters, floor furnaces, radiators, hot water heaters or other equipment which pose a threat to children shall be separated from areas used by children by partitions, screens or other approved barriers.

+(I) All flammable liquids, matches, cleaning supplies, poisonous materials, medicines, alcoholic beverages, hazardous personal care items or other hazardous items shall be inaccessible to children.

+(J) Ammunition, guns, hunting knives, bows and arrows or other weapons shall be stored in a locked cabinet or locked closet.

+(K) Smoking shall be prohibited in child care areas and in food preparation and food service areas.

+(2) Indoor Space.

+1. Any floor of a building used for child care shall be approved by the State Fire Marshal or his/her designee.

+2. Any area initially approved for child care after the effective date of these rules shall have ceilings at least seven feet (7') in height.

+3. Open windows and doors shall be screened securely.
+Barriers to prevent children from falling against windows or falling from windows shall be provided when windows are less than twenty-four inches (24") from the floor and not constructed of safety glass or other nonbreakable material.

+4. Clear glass doors shall be marked plainly at varying heights to avoid impact.

+5. Artificial or natural lighting shall supply at least ten (10) footcandles of light throughout each room used for child care.

+6. The facility shall be dry, temperature controlled, well-ventilated and free of drafts.
 Children shall not be overheated or chilled.

-CSR

-19 CSR 30-62-DEPARTMENT OF HEALTH AND SENIOR SERVICES

-The temperature of the rooms shall be no less than sixty-eight degrees Fahrenheit $(68^{\circ}F)$ and no more than eighty-five degrees Fahrenheit $(85^{\circ}F)$ when measured two feet (2') from the floor.
+The temperature of the rooms shall be no less than sixty-eight degrees Fahrenheit ($68^{\circ}F$) and no more than eighty-five degrees Fahrenheit ($85^{\circ}F$) when measured two feet (2') from the floor.